fminimaxwith a Simulink® Model

 The problem is to design a feedback control loop that tracks a unit step input to the system.
-The closed-loop plant is entered in terms of the blocks where the plant and actuator have been placed in a hierarchical Subsystem block.
+The closed-loop plant is entered in terms of the blocks where the plant and actuator are located in a hierarchical Subsystem block.
 A Scope block displays output trajectories during the design process.

 To optimize this system, minimize the maximum value of the output at any time between 0 and 100.
-(In contrast, in lsqnonlin with a Simulink® Model the solution involves minimizing the error between the output and the input signal.)
+(In contrast, in the example lsqnonlin with a Simulink® Model, the solution involves minimizing the error between the output and the input signal.)

-The code for this example is contained in the function
+The code for this example is contained in the helper function

 runtrackmm at the end of this example.
 The objective function is simply the output

 yout returned by the

 sim command.
 But minimizing the maximum output at all time steps might force the output to be far below unity for some time steps.
 To keep the output above 0.95 after the first 20 seconds, the constraint function

 yout >= 0.95 from

 t = 100.
 Because constraints must be in the form , the constraint in the function is